12 new species & rediscovery of 3 Lost! night frogs published in the latest issue of Zootaxa, a peer-reviewed journal for animal taxonomists.

 • US Fish and Wildlife: Establishing a Protected Area Network for the Threatened Amphibians of the Western Ghats

-• PTES/ZSI: Conservation assessment and prioritization of the Indian Purple frog (Nasikabatrachus sp.) through systematics and reproductive biology, PTES, Zoological Society of London, London
+• PTES/ZSL: Conservation assessment and prioritization of the Indian Purple frog (Nasikabatrachus sp.) through systematics and reproductive biology, PTES, Zoological Society of London, London

 • University of Delhi: Amphibians of India